SovereignCloudStack/moin-cluster-config/README.md

       - --oidc-extra-scope=groups
       - --oidc-extra-scope=profile
       command: kubectl
-      env: null
-      interactiveMode: IfAvailable
-      provideClusterInfo: false
 ```

 If you then run `kubectl get pods --kubeconfig=kubeconfig.yaml` you are redirected to the browser to login via GitHub and after that you can use it as usual.

+* Generate a `cluster.yaml` with [`cluster-gen.moin.k8s.scs.community`](https://cluster-gen.moin.k8s.scs.community/) and apply it with `kubectl apply -f cluster.yaml`
-There is also an instance of `capi-visualizer` deployed, which you can access on [`viz.moin.k8s.scs.community`](https://viz.moin.k8s.scs.community).
+* Check the reconciliation progress with our an instance of `capi-visualizer`, which you can access on [`viz.moin.k8s.scs.community`](https://viz.moin.k8s.scs.community).

 ## Setup